Test, Trace, Treat

 We currently provide traditional contact tracing via telephone, coordinated by the Mel & Enid Zuckerman College of Public Health.
 Students and staff who volunteer with the UArizona Contact Tracing Team investigate new cases by calling up (tracing) close contacts of individuals who tested positive for COVID-19 in order to slow and stop the spread of the virus.
 Volunteers are welcome.

 2. Mobile app exposure alert

-The University will adopt Covid Watch to track possible COVID-19 exposures and provide notifications.
-Governor Ducey recently approved the pilot test of this mobile app for fast, private, totally anonymous exposure alert.
+The University adopted Covid Watch to track possible COVID-19 exposures and provide notifications.
+Governor Ducey approved the pilot test of this mobile app for fast, private, totally anonymous exposure alert.
 No personally identifiable information is ever stored or disclosed.
 Instead, it uses secure Bluetooth signals to determine if and alert users when they may have been exposed to COVID-19.
-The app will be available soon for iPhone and Android devices.
+The app is now available for iPhone and Android devices.

 3. Daily Wellness Screening